MarzellT/MarzellOS/README.md

 ---

 ### CD USB MBR loader  (!forget this for now!)
+#### Idea
+Make the CD loader read a USB and write the contents to the hard drive for testing.
 #### We will later have to test if this actually needed on the real hardware
 - make a cd to load HDD MBR formated USB sticks this way the bootloader can be compatible with any pc that can boot from floppy drives but not